 In addition to being a tea nerd, I’ve always been a bit of a bookworm.
 There isn’t a lot of fiction books for tea lovers but I love when those two worlds intersect.
 These are some of the favorites that I’ve written about on the blog over the years.

-This book follows the life a young girl named Li-Yan.
-She is a member of Akha ethnic minority living on Nannuo Mountain.
-There are nuggets that will make any puerh lover happy throughout the storyline.
+This book follows the life of a young girl named Li-Yan.
+She is a member of the Akha ethnic minority living on Nannuo Mountain.
+Some nuggets will make any puerh lover happy throughout the storyline.
 Everything from the tea market crash of 2007 and the modernization of Yunnan are occurrences in her life.
 Even our beloved World Tea Expo gets a mention along with familiar names like Dr. Selena Ahmed.

 I think we’ve all heard the story of Robert Fortune’s agricultural espionage.
 Sarah Rose studied his journals and turned them into a engaging work of historical fiction.
 There is something for everyone here, even if they aren’t specifically interested in tea.
 Who doesn’t love a but of espionage and adventure?

 In her debut novel, Shona Patel tells the story of Layla Roy, a young girl living in Assam during India’s struggle for independence.
 While it isn’t directly related to tea, a good portion of the plot takes place on a fictional tea plantation.
 The details are very historically accurate, particularly the relationships between plantation staff and the workforce.

 The Teahouse Fire tells the story of an orphaned American girl who is taken in by the daughter of an important tea master.
 The story is very compelling, especially if you have a passion for tea.
 How often do you see Rikyu discussed in a fictional novel?
 My one quam was that there are few adult scenes that seemed a bit out of place from the rest of the story.
 Nevertheless, it was a great read and I would definitely recommend if have an interest in tea and Japanese culture.